Posts

 Image

-Our regional landscape has its origins in mud on the seabed, so at this point in our trudge through the stygian gloom of geological history, let us take a closer look at that mud, in all its various flavours, gloopy, crumbly and the various types of stone that it morphed into.
+Our regional landscape has its origins in mud on the seabed, so at this point in our trudge through the stygian gloom of geological history, let us take a closer look at that gloopy, crumbly mud and the various types of stone that it morphed into.
 Apologia.
-The passively interested reader might find this the most stultifyingly tedious post on this blog, with graphics that are awe-inspiringly uninspiring, even compared with the low standards I set.
+The passively interested reader might find this post sultifyingly tedious .
+Even the graphics are awe-inspiringly uninspiring.
 It is here for the sake of completeness and because, worryingly, I think that mud has a story to tell.
-But you might find it helps you to doze off.
-While tootling around the planet on its way toward its current position on the globe, South East England often found itself in a liminal zone between land and sea, sometimes one and sometimes the other, depending on the sea levels.
-What we see today is based on the compacted sediments of sand, gravel and biological detritus th...
+On its travels around the planet, detailed in the previous posts, South East England often found itself either under or above water, or in a liminal zone between the two.
+What we see today is based on the compacted sediments of sand, gravel and biological detritus that slowly accumulated on the old sea floors.
+Under their own weight and the water above them, they turned into stone.
+The different types of stone are the result of different mixtures of mater...

 4: The Chalk